 - Physical therapy.

 - Occupational therapy.

 - Manipulative Treatment.

 - Speech therapy.

 - Post-cochlear implant aural therapy.

-- Cognitive rehabilitation therapy following a post-traumatic brain Injury or stroke.
+- Cognitive rehabilitation therapy.

 - Pulmonary rehabilitation.

 - Cardiac rehabilitation.

 For all rehabilitation services, a licensed therapy provider, under the direction of a Physician (when required by state law), must perform the services.
 Benefits under this section include rehabilitation services provided in a Physician's office or on an outpatient basis at a Hospital or Alternate Facility.
 Rehabilitative services provided in a Covered Person's home by a Home Health Agency are provided as described under Home Health Care.
-Rehabilitative services provided in a Covered Person's home other than by a Home Health Agency are provided as described under than by a Home Health Agency are provided as described under than by a Home Health Agency are provided as described under than by a Home Health Agency are provided as described under this section.
+Rehabilitative services provided in a Covered Person's home other than by a Home Health Agency are provided as described under this section.

-Benefits can be denied or shortened for Covered Persons who are not progressing in goaldirected rehabilitation services or if rehabilitation goals have previously been met.
+Benefits can be denied or shortened for Covered Persons who are not progressing in goal-directed rehabilitation services or if rehabilitation goals have previously been met.
 Benefits under this section are not available for maintenance/preventive treatment.

 For outpatient rehabilitation services for speech therapy, the Plan will pay Benefits for the treatment of disorders of speech, language, voice, communication and auditory processing only when the disorder results from Injury, stroke, cancer or Congenital Anomaly.
-The Plan will pay Benefits for cognitive rehabilitation therapy only when Medically Necessary following a post-traumatic brain Injury or stroke.